Forey, Peter L. Department of Paleontology, Natural History Museum, London, United Kingdom.

 - Additional Reading

-The common name for members of the agnathans.
-The superclass Agnatha (subphylum Vertebrata, phylum Chordata) comprises the jawless vertebrates (agnathans).
-Members include the cyclostomes (modern lampreys and hagfishes), as well as extinct armored fishes, known colloquially as ostracoderms (“bony-skinned”), and conodonts (see illustration).
+The common name for a member of the agnathan fishes.
+The fish superclass Agnatha (subphylum Vertebrata, phylum Chordata) comprises the jawless vertebrates (agnathans).
+Members include cyclostomes (modern lampreys and hagfishes), various extinct armored fishes [known colloquially as ostracoderms ("bony-skinned")], and conodonts (see illustration).
 Agnathans have pouchlike gills opening through small pores, rather than slits as in jawed vertebrates (Gnathostomata).
-Primitively, agnathans lack jaws, they show a persistent notochord, and most members have no paired fins.
+Primitively, agnathans lack jaws and show a persistent notochord.
+Most members have no paired fins.
 See also: Chordata; Gnathostomata; Vertebrata

 The content above is only an excerpt.